PRODYNA-YASM/yasm-api-go/docs/OrganizationApi.md

 ## AttachOrganizationToIndustry

-> Organization AttachOrganizationToIndustry(ctx, organizationId, industryId).Execute()
+> OrganizationDetails AttachOrganizationToIndustry(ctx, organizationId, industryId).Execute()

 Add an Organization to an Industry